Gain new skills & get a headstart on your career!

 Lastly, they are a music producer who operates under the name Leviathe working with various artists.
 Throughout their work, Lien demonstrates a deep commitment to accessibility, diversity, and inclusivity in the arts.

-Arielle also comes from a long background of working in A/V technology and film exhibition, obtaining her Bachelor’s degree in Media Studies and Film from the University of San Francisco in 2014.
-She has worked in film projection, A/V tech, and operations at the Roxie Theater and local film festivals like SFFILM and NVFF.
-Additionally, she is a vocalist and multi-instrumentalist, and has been working as a vinyl DJ since 2013.
+Prior to working in sound, Arielle comes from a long background in media work and film exhibition, obtaining her Bachelor’s degree in Media Studies and Film from the University of San Francisco in 2014.
+She has worked in film projection, A/V tech, and operations within the live event and film exhibition sphere.
+In her free time, Arielle is a vocalist and a synth player, and moonlights as a vinyl DJ since 2013.

 Women’s Audio Mission courses focus on increasing the gender balance in audio production and technology sectors since fewer than 5% of the population employed in these sectors are women and gender-expansive individuals.
 There are limited spots available in WAM classes, and they often sell out, so we ask that if you are not woman-identified (cisgender or transgender), nonbinary, or gender-expansive, you reconsider enrolling in the class.
 We will not turn anyone away, but please be mindful that if you take up a seat in the class, that is one less woman, non-binary, or gender-expansive individual that we can serve.
 We thank you for your understanding in advance and for joining us in our mission to advance women and girls in music production and the recording arts.